peterussell/peterussell.github.io_old/_posts/2020-05-14-react-with-sass.md

      |- _colours.scss
 ```

-... add some code ...
+Add some code to the partial SCSS file.

 ```
 $dark-blue: #15354e;
 ```

-... then load the partial into your component's stylesheet, and use
+Now we import the partial into your component's stylesheet which gives
-the variable.
-In this example, we're replacing the `background-colour`
+us access to the values we defined in it.
+In this example we're replacing
-with the imported variable.
+the value of `background-colour` with the imported variable.

 ```
 @import '../../styles/_colours.scss';
-...

 .navBar {
   background-color: $dark-blue;
 }
 ```

+*NB. the official SASS docs recommend using `@use` instead of `@import`,
+but at the time of writing `@use` isn't supported in node-sass.*

 # And that's it!

 Et voila, you've got individual component styling as well as an easy
 way to deal with site-wide variables.
-For additional reading, check out [Adding a SASS Stylesheet][cra-sass]
+For additional reading, check out
+["Adding a SASS Stylesheet"][cra-sass]
 on the create-react-app website.

 [react-install]: https://reactjs.org/docs/create-a-new-react-app.html